-Before we had our first son I was terrified on how much it was going to increase our monthly expenses.
+Before we had our first son I was terrified of how much it was going to increase our monthly expenses.
+I was already scrambling ideas in my mind on ways to make money fast to save for this new expense coming our way!

 We were decent at managing our finances, but I suddenly felt that I had holes in all my pockets and all our money would just fall off into the new baby abyss.